Toward a Deeper Understanding: RetNet Viewed through Convolution: Approach

 \section{Approach}

-In this part, we firstly introduce an Element-wise Mask (ELM) and analyze two properties of it in Section~\ref{sec: SLM}, followed by an elaboration of the definition of Gaussian Mixture Mask (GMM) in Section~\ref{sec:GMM}, together with an explanation on how GMM modifies the attention mechanism in ViTs in Section~\ref{sec:GMMAtten}, accompanied by the pseudo-code of the algorithm.
+In this part, we first revisit the attention mask from the perspective of convolution.
+Subsequently, we introduce an Element-wise Mask (ELM) and analyze two properties of it in Section~\ref{sec: SLM}, followed by an elaboration of the definition of Gaussian Mixture Mask (GMM) in Section~\ref{sec:GMM}, together with an explanation on how GMM modifies the attention mechanism in ViTs in Section~\ref{sec:GMMAtten}, accompanied by the pseudo-code of the algorithm.\\

+\textbf{Element-wise Conv Operation.} If the mask is a circulant matrix with multi-diagonal properties, when such a matrix is added to the attention scores using the Hadamard product, it can be perceived as performing an operation akin to an element-wise convolution.
+The \textit{convolution kernel} is the hidden feature vector, while the \textit{feature map} is the weight mask.
+Examples of 1d and 2d cases are shown in the figure~\ref{fig:conv}.